Cultural Anthropology, BA

 Graduated in 2020

-Casey Greenleaf grew up in Brattleboro, Vermont.
-She transferred to Northeastern from Skidmore College during her second-year; although she enjoyed the small liberal arts school environment, she believed Northeastern would provide her the freedom to mix and match courses and create the educational experience she was looking for.
-Casey has a lot of interests and didn’t always plan to study Cultural Anthropology.
-She started at NU as an Environmental Science major, switched to Political Science, and switched again to English.
-She finally settled on Cultural Anthropology because she found that it addressed the core desire at the root of all her interests—understanding the human condition.
+Casey Greenleaf transferred to Northeastern during her second year.
+She believed Northeastern would provide her the freedom to mix and match courses and create an unique educational experience.
+Casey declared a cultural anthropology major because she found that it addressed the core desire at the root of all her interests—understanding the human condition.

 Related Schools & Departments

-Casey went on a DOC to Argentina and Uruguay.
-She wanted to become fluent in Spanish, and she did become highly proficient while living in Buenos Aires and visiting the glaciers of the Patagonia region.
+She went on a DOC to Argentina and Uruguay, and become highly proficient while living in Buenos Aires and visiting the glaciers of the Patagonia region.

-Casey did her first co-op at the Museum of Fine Arts as a Community Arts program assistant.
-She gained valuable hands-on experience assisting in arts classes for the local communities.
+Casey completed her first co-op at the Museum of Fine Arts as a community arts program assistant.
+She gained valuable hands-on experience assisting in arts classes for local communities.

 Casey studied abroad in Nepal for her capstone thesis.
 She lived alone for a month while she researched and wrote about the lived experience of climate change in the lower Himalayas.

 She worked for the Environmental Data and Governance Initiative, founded by Professor Sarah Wylie.
 She produced promotional videos, developed a virtual research event, wrote event programming, and more.